henrygd/webvids/readme.md

 ## Installation

-Please install / update `ffmpeg` first as this program requires it.
+Please install / update `ffmpeg` first as the program requires it.

 Run the command below or download the correct binary for your system on the [releases page](https://github.com/henrygd/webvids/releases).